 Don’t skip summer camp

 Camp can be a bit of a financial investment, but it can be a great way for your homeschooler to make friends they’ll keep for a lifetime.
-Look into a sleepaway camp or specialized program to keep them busy and help them build connections during the summer months.
+Look into a sleepaway camp or specialized STEM summer camp to keep them busy and help them build connections during the summer months.
 Don’t forget about the shorter day camps schools, churches, and other community organizations host during spring break and long holiday weekends – these, too, provide a great way for your kid to meet others and have some fun!

 While the idea of making friends online may feel a little strange, there are lots of forums, message boards, and Facebook groups that allow homeschoolers and their families to meet others in a similar situation and socialize.
 Additionally, social media and instant messaging tools can be great ways to keep in touch with friends from far away (like those friends your kid met at camp!) or even local friends they don’t get an opportunity to see very often.